schrieksoft/terraform-provider-snapcd/docs/data-sources/namespace_param_from_definition.md

 ### Read-Only

 - `definition_name` (String) Name of the Definition from which to get take the input.
+Must be one of 'ModuleId', 'NamespaceId', 'StackId', 'ModuleName', 'NamespaceName', 'StackName', 'SourceUrl', 'SourceRevision' and 'SourceSubdirectory'
 - `id` (String) Unique ID of the Namespace Param (From Definition).
 - `usage_mode` (String) Whether the input should be used by default on all Modules, or only when explicitly selected on the Module itself.
+Must be one of 'UseIfSelected' and 'UseByDefault'